Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 15 Agustus 2025 10.56.41 UTC
+- WIB: Jumat, 15 Agustus 2025 11.39.00 UTC
-- WITA: Jumat, 15 Agustus 2025 11.56.41 UTC
+- WITA: Jumat, 15 Agustus 2025 12.39.00 UTC
-- WIT: Jumat, 15 Agustus 2025 12.56.41 UTC
+- WIT: Jumat, 15 Agustus 2025 13.39.00 UTC

 Kutipan Inspiratif:
-"Worry about your character, not your reputation.
-Your character is who you are, your reputation is who people think you are."
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

 Kategori: inspirational